elm-fluent/elm-fluent/docs/tutorial.rst

        , H.text ", so nice to have you back!"
        ]

-  You may notice that your code is now shorter and much more readable!
-This is just a little bonus that comes from using a purpose-designed language like FTL...
+  You may notice that your code, even when you add back in the FTL, is now shorter and much more readable!
+This is just a little bonus that comes from using a purpose-designed language like FTL, and a compiler (ftl2elm) that will generate all that ``Html`` code for you...

 * elm-fluent can handle a lot more than this simple case — all the other Fluent features can be combined with HTML.
 This includes also being able to use